 - St. Kitts and Nevis

 - St. Lucia

 - St. Vincent and the Grenadines

 - South Africa

 - Trinidad and Tobago

 - United Kingdom

-Request for a waiver of the English proficiency requirement must be made by the applicant’s Program Director (with appropriate documentation justifying English proficiency) to the Associate Dean of the Graduate School.
-An English proficiency waiver request can be submitted if one of the following applies:
+Based on the criteria below, request for a waiver of the English proficiency requirement may be made by the applicant’s Program Director (with appropriate documentation) to the Director of the Graduate School.
+The Director will approve or deny the language-proficiency waiver requests submitted by the program.

-- the applicant has taken the TOEFL (or PEARSON, or IELTS) in order to enter another institution in an exempt English-speaking country (above), are still actively enrolled in that institution, and can document the minimum requirements (e.g., TOEFL: 520 paper-based, 190 computer-based, or 80 internet-based), or
+- the applicant has taken the TOEFL (or PEARSON, or IELTS) in order to enter another institution in an exempt English-speaking country, is currently actively enrolled in that institution, and can document achieving our minimum standardized test scores.